Blowing Rock Town Council cancels July 4 events, annual summer camp

 No alternative events have been scheduled for July 4 as of May 26.

-“Speaking with AppalCart Director Craig Hughes, there was some concern of how many folks we could put on the shuttle at one time with the 6-foot rule, and that number was essentially a single-digit number,” said Fox.
+“Speaking with AppalCART Director Craig Hughes, there was some concern of how many folks we could put on the shuttle at one time with the six-foot rule, and that number was essentially a single-digit number,” said Fox.
 “So the decision was made operationally to cancel that service for this summer and having a discussion in early 2021 about continuing the service next year.”

 Matheson noted that the Blowing Rock Chamber has also decided not to run its regular trolley this summer due to “canceled events” and distancing measures that are in place.